everx-labs/TonNfcClientAndroid/README.md

 	}
 }
 ```
 + Finally make the request to the card.
 In this example we send it after pressing the button.
-So the activity for the button may look as follows.

 ```java
 public void addListenerOnButton() {